 We have a dynamic education program that is especially effective in creating an opportunity for our children and their families to celebrate a Bar/Bat Mitzvah at our synagogue that is a positive Jewish experience and a wonderful family celebration.
 We are also committed to the retention of our children beyond Bar/Bat Mitzvah through our clergy taught Hebrew High School, Youth Groups, and Jewish camping.

-- Monthly Family Education Programs – Saturday mornings from 10:00am – 11:30, these programs offer a unique opportunity for intergenerational study!
+- Monthly Family Education Programs – These programs offer a unique opportunity for intergenerational study!

 - School Holiday Curriculum - a School-wide program that enables our students to learn something new each year about our Jewish Holidays.

 - Special events including unique worship services, guest speakers, movies, and trips.